在线咨询

 I have seen similar Qs in some of the discussions.
 If the source& drain also connected properly...it acts as a buffer.
 But supposeinput is logic 1 O/P will be degraded 1 Similarly degraded 0;

-24)A good question on layouts.
+24)A good question on Layouts.
 Give 5 important Design techniques you would follow when doing a Layout for Digital Circuits?

 a)In digital design, decide the height of standard cells you wantto layout.It depends upon how big your transistors will be.Havereasonable width for VDD and GND metal paths.Maintaining uniform Heightfor all the cell is very important since this will help you use placeroute tool easily and also incase you want to do manual connection ofall the blocks it saves on lot of area.